-In 2015, the 94 Calls to Action of the Truth and Reconciliation Commission of Canada made clear that municipalities like the City of Victoria have a key role to play in reconciliation, and that reconciliation is about more than words, it must also include actions.
+In 2015, the 94 Calls to Action of the Truth and Reconciliation Commission of Canada made clear that municipalities like the City of Victoria have a key role to play in reconciliation.
+Reconciliation is about more than words.
+It must also include actions.

-In 2022, the City of Victoria established the Reconciliation Contribution Fund to create an opportunity for anyone to contribute a voluntary amount to the Songhees Nation and Esquimalt Nation.
+In 2022, the City of Victoria established the Reconciliation Contribution Fund.
+This fund allows anyone to contribute a voluntary amount to the Songhees Nation and Esquimalt Nation.

-People have asked for a tangible way for Victoria residents and businesses to make a meaningful contribution towards reconciliation.
-The Fund will be used by the Songhees Nation and Esquimalt Nation to achieve the goals and aims of their communities.
+People have asked for a way for Victoria citizens to make contributions towards reconciliation.
+Songhees Nation and Esquimalt Nation will use the fund to achieve the goals and aims of their communities.

-The Reconciliation Contribution Fund and the Reconciliation Grant are meaningful ways for the City, residents and businesses to participate in reconciliation.
+The Reconciliation Contribution Fund and the Reconciliation Grant are a way for the City and its residents to take part in reconciliation.

-The 2023 Mayor's Letter.pdf [PDF - 122 KB] that residential and commercial property owners received with their tax notice included information about the Reconciliation Contribution Fund.
-As a Victoria property owner, you have the option to contribute an amount equal to 5% or 10% of your property taxes or another amount of your choosing.
+The property tax notice that property owners receive with their tax notice each spring will include information about the Reconciliation Contribution Fund.
+Victoria property owners have the option to contribute an amount equal to 5% or 10% of your property taxes or another amount of your choosing.

-This voluntary contribution is to be made in addition to, and separately from, your annual property tax payment.
+This voluntary contribution is made separately from your annual property tax payment.
 The full value of your voluntary contribution will be provided directly to the Esquimalt and Songhees Nations.